RdelatowerPR/Project2/README.md

-# Project2
+# Login authenticator

-This project uses react native expo and firebase
+This project was built using react native expo and Firebase.
+Has a login screen that requires user authentication.
+  Option for registering